-Information about Nubian Village Aswan
+Nubian Village Aswan information, tours, prices, booking

-The houses owners in the village sell tea and handicrafts.
+The houses owners in the Nubian village Aswan sell tea and handicrafts.
 They also do henna painting on bodies.
 Rural and basic school rooms have minimal equipment.
 They also have happy children who excited to smile and say hello at any new faces visit them.
 Camels glide through on their way to transport tourists to local sites of interest.
 Local villagers trade their inexpensive handmade Nubian crafts.
 They also have small live baby crocodiles in cages for you to take pictures of and even hold!.